adarsh02/Grocery_store-Flask/README.md

 # Online Grocery Store using Flask

-The Online Grocery Store Management System is a web-based application developed using the Flask framework that allows users to browse and purchase grocery items online.
-The system is divided into two main modules: the user module and the admin module.
-The user module allows customers to browse, search, and add grocery items to a cart and purchase them, while the admin module provides functionalities for updating/deleting/adding categories, items, and generating reports based on the sales data
+This project is a web application for an online grocery store allowing users to view and purchase items from different categories.
+Users can create accounts, log in, and add items to their cart and buy those items.
+This web application also includes an admin panel to add and manage categories,add and manage items to the webpage, and view sales data in charts.
+The goal is to provide a user-friendly shopping experience and efficient inventory management for the admin.
 ## Features

 ### User Module